 Q: What does my product need to integrate with AVS?

 You can add AVS to any device with a microphone, a speaker, and an internet connection.
-Learn more about supported implementations with Designing for AVS.
+Learn more about supported implementations with Audio Hardware Configurations.

 Q: What can customers do with AVS on my product today?